+Your PAWS email address is used to contact you specifically or your class in general.
+All students should check their PAWS account daily.
 Upperclass and freshman notices are posted in or near the bulletin boards on the first floor and on the electronic board.
-Notices will also be posted on the Law Center's website under -For students: "Academic Bulletin Board."
-These boards should be checked daily, and if you are requested to report to a certain office, please do so immediately.
+These boards should be checked daily.
+If you are requested to report to a certain office, please do so immediately.

+Notices will also be posted on the Law Center's website under - For students: "Academic Bulletin Board".
 Assignments, academic notices, and any other general student information are posted there as well.
-All students should check their PAWS account daily.